dgaydukov/cert-aws/sa/files/sa.md

             * `ListParts` - list already uploaded parts
             * `AbortMultipartUpload` - abort mpu, after this no parts can be uploaded with `UploadId`, space takes by already uploaded files would be freed
     * if you don't call complete, only partial uploads would be stored in s3, so it's a good practice to create lifecycle policy to drop MPU that wasn't completed after 1 month using `AbortIncompleteMultipartUpload` action
+    * if you using encryption - requester should have all 3 `kms:GenerateDataKey` & `kms:Encrypt` & `kms:Decrypt` permission, cause:
+        * all chunks when uploaded encrypted with same data key (so chunks stored encrypted)
+        * once you complete upload - all chunks must be decrypted => assembled into single file => encrypted again
 * partial download - use `Range` HTTP header in a GET request, you can retrieve a specific range of bytes from s3
 ```
 # return full page => <h1>Hello world</h1>